filecoin-project/filecoin-docs/content/en/nodes/implementations/venus/index.md

 ![Venus logo.](venus-logo.png)

 Venus is an open-source implementation of the Filecoin network, developed by the blockchain company IPFSForce.
-Venus is built in Rust and is designed to be fast, efficient, and scalable.
+Venus is built in Go and is designed to be fast, efficient, and scalable.

 Venus is a full-featured implementation of the Filecoin protocol, providing storage, retrieval, and mining functionalities.
 It is compatible with the Lotus implementation and can interoperate with other Filecoin nodes on the network.